mafallah/mafallah.github.io/_pages/about.md

 I hold a Master of Science degree in Finance from the [Illinois Institute of Technology](https://www.iit.edu/) in Chicago, IL.
 Prior to joining the PhD program at UTSA, I worked as an investment analyst.
 I am also a [CFA](https://www.cfainstitute.org/) level III candidate.

 I am passionate about teaching finance and enjoy interacting with students.
 I have taught courses at undergraduate and graduate levels, both in online and in-person formats.
+I am a proud co-advisor of the Student-Managed Investment Fund [SMIF] (https://smifclub369.com/).